Jothimurugan-B/Smart_room_occupancy_counter/README.md

-# ARM7-Based Smart Room People Counter with EEPROM & Automatic Lighting Control
+# Smart Room Occupancy Counter with Automatic Lighting Control using ARM7 (LPC2129)

 This project implements an intelligent room monitoring system that automatically **counts people entering and exiting** a room and controls **lighting based on real-time occupancy**.
 It reduces manual monitoring and minimizes energy wastage by ensuring lights turn **ON only when the room is occupied**.